FAQs

 What do I do if I am ill or I have a personal problem which prevents me attending?

-If you are ill or experience a personal problem that prevents you from attending part of GEC, then you must do the following:
+If you are ill or experience a personal problem that prevents you from attending part of project weeks, then you must do the following:

 Please note that as the GEC is part of the formal assessment for your degree, the same rules apply as for exams.
 The explanatory notes detailing what constitutes Extenuating Circumstances are here.